-Florida is a large state, as such, there is plenty to do all over.
-Check out a handful of holiday happenings in the northern part of the state from the Panhandle and the Northeast coast to the Orlando area in Central Florida and the Southeast.
+Florida is a large state, and there is plenty to do all over.
+Whether you're staying in state but need a change of local or you're headed south to flee the cold, Florida has a handful of holiday happenings that stretch from the Panhandle up north to the Orlando area in Central Florida and down to the Southeast.

 St. Augustine, the nation's oldest city, decorates the historic district with millions of lights in the Nights of Lights grand celebration that kicks off just before Thanksgiving and runs through the end of January.
 During Nights of Lights, businesses downtown stay open later, letting you dine in view of the lights and shop amongst the lit buildings.
 The trains and trolleys offer special seasonal tours that take you through the best areas of Nights of Lights, and there are also a variety of specialty tours—everything from walking to horse-and-carriage tours, and even tours to see the lights from the water and from the air.